 Royalty Interest: Refers to ownership of a portion of the resource or revenue that is produced.
 A company or person that owns a royalty interest does not bear any of the costs of the operations needed to produce the resource, yet the person or company still owns a portion of resource or revenue produced.
 Holders of royalty interest are not eligible for tax benefits enjoyed by holders of partnership and working interests.

-Working Interests: This is the investment with the most risk and most involved way to participate in the oil and gas Industry.
-This sort of investment allow investors own a percentage ownership of the drilling operation, functioning as a form of lease, providing the investor a right to take part in drilling activities and a right to the resources produced from that activity.
+Working Interests: This is the investment with the most risk and is the most involved way to participate in the oil and gas Industry.
+This sort of investment allows investors own a percentage ownership of the drilling operation, functioning as a form of lease, providing the investor a right to take part in drilling activities and a right to the resources produced from that activity.
 Along with deriving an income from the production of the resource, the investors are also responsible for a percentage of the expenses related to its acquisition.
 Investors with working interests are often eligible for certain tax deductions based on the operating costs associated with the business.
 This can include business expenses of a tangible or intangible nature, such as equipment costs, wages or utility payments.

 Whatever your choice, a well-diversified portfolio will provide most of the benefits and fewer disadvantages than stock ownership or oil investment alone.
 This means you should have a mix of stocks, bonds and commodities.
-Research have shown that, over time, it’s the best way to gain the highest return at the lowest risk.
+Research has shown that, over time, it’s the best way to gain the highest return at the lowest risk.